 Walnuts or favorite nuts, chopped

 Bring a large pot of water to a boil then add the broccoli.
-Cook, stirring occasionally, until bright green and slightly tender, for about 5 minutes—transfer to food processor.
-Keep the water boiling.
+Cook, stirring occasionally, until bright green and slightly tender, for around 5 minutes.
+Transfer to a food processor, but keep the water boiling.

-Add pasta to the pot and cook according to package instructions.
-When done, drain, cover and set aside.
-Reserve pasta cooking water for later.
+Add the pasta to the pot and cook according to the package instructions.
+When it’s done, drain and cover it.
+Set aside and reserve the pasta cooking water for later.

-In the meantime, add broccoli, basil, garlic, hemp seeds (or nuts), lemon juice, nutritional yeast, pinch of sea salt to food processor and pulse until it becomes a paste.
+In the meantime, add the broccoli, basil, garlic, hemp seeds (or nuts), lemon juice, nutritional yeast, and a pinch of sea salt to the food processor.
+Pulse it until it becomes a paste.

-Add oil and process until smooth.
-Add filtered water until desired consistency.
+Add the oil and process it until it’s smooth.
+Add filtered water to thin or until desired consistency.

-Stir in lemon zest then taste and adjust the flavor as needed.
+Stir in the lemon zest.
+Then taste and adjust the flavor, as needed.

-Add the pesto to the pasta and cook over low heat, stirring constantly, for 1-2 minutes.
+Add the broccoli pesto to the pasta and cook over low heat, stirring constantly, for 1-2 minutes.